 I was grieving because I was surrounded by 1000’s of happy content people in Spain only to come home and plopped back into not that.
 But ok.
 It was a nice break

 My family and I have to find more workable, reliable, and affordable solutions.
-Folks a lot smarter than me have observed if we and those close to us have our health and each other, we have everything.
+Folks a lot smarter than me have observed that if we and those close to us have our health and each other, we have everything.

 I do gratitude practices to overcome and even find peace in extremely trying circumstances.
 Check out Bookwench's comment.
 She's 100 percent right in my experience.
 Once we make lists of our blessings the foundation of a day it's pretty hard to stay gloomy.
 Best of luck with the affirmations.